-VETTA is a unique brand which produces mini capsule wardrobes.
+VETTA is a unique brand that produces mini capsule wardrobes.
 Each capsule consists of 5 pieces that can be shuffled and matched with one another to create 30 different kinds of outfits.
 So, by using their capsule we save time, money as well as prevent the unworn clothes that end up in the landfills.
 But if you’re not interested to buy their entire capsule you can always choose individual pieces from them.
-Also, you can even create your own capsule by their custom capsule option.
+Also, you can even create your own capsule with their custom capsule option.

-Pact is a sustainable fashion brand that uses Organic cotton, zero harmful chemicals and uses less water.
+Pact is a sustainable fashion brand that uses Organic cotton, has zero harmful chemicals, and uses less water.
 They are also recycling products.
 As I told you before, they are using 100% organic cotton which is grown without fertilizers.
 They are not only sustainable but also soft and comfortable to wear.

-They have a wide range of collections like sweatshirts, hoodies, boxers, underwear for Men, from leggings, pants, tops to maternity clothes for Women and sleepwear, underwear, tops and bodysuits for Kids and Babies.
+They have a wide range of collections like sweatshirts, hoodies, boxers, underwear for Men, from leggings, pants, tops to maternity clothes for Women and sleepwear, underwear, tops, and bodysuits for Kids and Babies.

 They are great at recycling plastic bottles to use in their fabrics.
 In fact, 1.8 million plastic bottles are recycled by them annually.
 They are only using Low-impact dyes, biodegradable fabric softeners.
 Not only that, Alternative apparel uses 60K lbs of organic cotton annually over conventional cotton.